canonical/charm-relation-interfaces/interfaces/opensearch_client/v0/README.md

   - This index is NOT removed from the provider charm when the relation is removed.
 - Is expected to have different relations with the same interface name if Requirer needs access to multiple opensearch indices.
 - Is expected to provide user permissions in the `extra-user-roles` field.
 These permissions will be applied to the user created for the relation.
-  - These permissions can be set to two values:
+  - This value can be empty, in which case a default will be applied, or it can be set to `admin`:
     - default: this has read-write permissions over the index that has been generated for this relation.
-This permission level will be applied if no value is provided.
-    - admin: this has control over the index, including how cluster roles are assigned to nodes in the cluster.
+    - admin: this has control over the cluster, including creating new indices and setting cluster node roles.
   - Specifics of how these permissions are implemented have been left to the provider charm developers, since they vary slightly between opensearch API-compliant applications.

 ## Relation Data